spacelab-ufsc/pcb-standard/pcb_guidelines/README.md

 This guideline aims only to give general and basic directions for the PCB layout for the SpaceLab and does not present complete and extensive standards.

 ## Templates
-- Use the schematics and layout template provided in: Altium and KiCad [templates](https://github.com/spacelab-ufsc/pcb-standard/tree/master/pcb_projects).
+- Use the schematics and layout templates provided in: Altium and KiCad [templates](https://github.com/spacelab-ufsc/pcb-standard/tree/master/pcb_projects).
 - The first schematic sheet must contain: simplified hardware architecture (block diagram), power architecture, version control indication, project name, contributors, and licensing.
 - The other schematic sheets must contain: a header containing essential info, the circuits separated by category/functionality, simple description or relevant commentaries in non-obvious design decisions/signals/architecture/integration.
 - All the elements must be embedded into the project or available in the folder (i.e., they do not need external linking to work properly).